elfrucool/spring-batch-workshop/exercise-2/README.md

 Given a csv file which represents a contacts list (name, email and phone), we will create a job _ImportAddressListJob_ to import all contacts to a relational database.

-To do it, we will go through X tasks that are the following:
+To do it, we will go through 11 tasks that are the following:

 1. Set up build environment
 1. Set up spring batch infrastructure and application
 1. Set up database environment
 1. Set up import environment
 1. Define job
-1. Define step
+1. Define import step
 1. Define the [ItemReader][BATCH-ITEM-READER]
 1. Define the [ItemProcessor][BATCH-ITEM-PROCESSOR]
 1. Define the [ItemWriter][BATCH-ITEM-WRITER]
+1. Define verify step
+1. Build, run & enjoy

 In spring batch, each job is a sequence of steps (see: [Configuring and Running a Job](https://docs.spring.io/spring-batch/reference/html/configureJob.html)); steps come in two flavours: tasklet oriented and chunk oriented (see: [Configuring Step](https://docs.spring.io/spring-batch/reference/html/configureStep.html)).

-In this practice we will create a job _ImportAddressListJob_ with a single step _ImportAddressListStep_ that is a chunk-oriented one.
+In this practice we will create a job _ImportAddressListJob_ with a two steps: _ImportAddressListStep_ that is a chunk-oriented one and _VerifyStep_ which is a tasklet step (it will be used to verify that everything went well).
 We will create an [ItemReader][BATCH-ITEM-READER], an [ItemProcessor][BATCH-ITEM-PROCESSOR] and an [ItemWriter][BATCH-ITEM-WRITER] to do the job of importing a CSV file to a database.

 ## TASK 1: SET UP BUILD ENVIRONMENT